China is world’s second-largest economy but its passport is ranked 63rd. Are things looking up?

 “I believe more countries will follow and allow mutual visa-free arrangements in the future,” he said.

-Mr Chris Zou, a 31-year-old real estate agent in Beijing, said overstayers can be a problem that other countries hope to avoid.
+Mr Chris Zou, a 31-year-old real estate agent in Beijing, said overstayers can be a problem other countries hope to avoid.

-“China’s development is still very uneven, and even though we have world-class cities like Beijing, Shanghai, Guangzhou and Shenzhen, there are many who would still go to other countries to work illegally for better opportunities,” he noted.
+“China’s development is still very uneven, and even though we have world-class cities like Beijing, Shanghai, Guangzhou and Shenzhen, there are many who would still go to other countries to work illegally for better opportunities.”

 Furthermore, China is “so big”, said Mr Zou.
 “What happens if just one-tenth of us decide to visit a particular country?
 The place would be swarmed.”

-In 2019, mainland Chinese took 155 million outbound trips, totalling US$255 billion ($340 billion) in travel spending, according to global consultancy McKinsey.
+In 2019, mainland Chinese took 155 million outbound trips, amounting to US$255 billion (S$339 billion) in travel spending, according to global consultancy McKinsey.
 Only 10 per cent of China’s 1.4 billion population have passports, Chinese state media previously reported.

 While it was hoped that Chinese tourists would begin travelling overseas again in 2023, the response has been underwhelming so far, given their weakened spending power after three years of lockdown and the country’s sluggish economic recovery.